saikirandd/sunrisers/README.md

 ## project Introduction:
 Our project covers about wheather in major cities of Australia.
 ## Data source:
-link:

 - [weather data source](https://www.kaggle.com/jsphyg/weather-dataset-rattle-package)
- Data is of size of aboot 13.5 mb in CSV format.Data is strucutred.
+ , data is of size of aboot 13.5 mb in CSV format.Data is strucutred.
 It has 142190 rows and 24 columns.
 It is updated every year.
 Data is reliable.

 ## Big data problems
 1. Question 1: For each location, find avg rainfall